8 minsPublished on 1/27/2023

 There are two types of hot wallets:

-Custodial hot wallet
+Custodial hot wallets

 An illustration differentiating custodial and non-custodial wallets.